matseee/AssaultHook/README.md

 # AssaultHook
-internal cheat that hooks the SwglSwapBuffers function from opengl.
+internal cheat that hooks the `wglSwapBuffers` function from opengl.